-Is “The Church” a place we go to… Or what we grow into becoming?
-So, by now, in reading this article, you have probably gathered, that though it can be a blessing to have a church home or gathering place where we feel comfortable… the real work of spirituality happens on the inside of us.
-The outer “practices” or “places” where we assemble may or may not aide in the development of a “spiritual nature”; and though we are grateful that God is still being lifted up through church gatherings, we have also discussed how some of the “outer effects” can at times, actually detract from the development of a spiritual nature or even retard growth altogether by re-yoking folks to carnal or religious laws rather than teaching them to be led by the Spirit.
+Is “The Church” a place or a “State of Grace”?
+So, by now, in reading this article as well as other BTC Lessons, you have probably understood, that though it can be a blessing to have a church home or gathering place where we feel comfortable and where our growth is supported, the real work of spirituality happens on the inside of us.
+The outer “practices” or “places” where we assemble may or may not aide in the development of a “spiritual nature.”
+Also, though we are grateful that God is still being lifted up through church gatherings across the USA and around the world, we have discussed how some of the “outer effects” can at times, actually detract from the development of a spiritual nature or even retard growth altogether by mixing Covenants or in other words, by re-yoking folks to carnal or religious laws rather than teaching them to be led by the Spirit.

 “And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.”
 Matthew 16:18 (KJV)

-The Church on the Rock: According to Scripture, the “Church” is actually “being built” on the Rock (oh…the Rock is a metaphor for us in the Body of Christ).
-So is there a building fund for that?
-Guess not.
-The cost of the loan to build that Church is to submit to the leading of the Spirit in order to “die to the old” and thereby produce the change which can then be seen on the outside of us in the form of “Fruit of the Spirit.”
-Thus, those who walk by mercy and grace become the living “Church of God.”
+So, yes, “our part” with regard to the building of The Church within us, is to submit to the leading of the Spirit in order to “die to the old” and become “New in Christ.”
+Our relationship with the Living Word produces the change within us which can then be seen on the outside of us in the form of “Fruit of the Spirit.”
+Thus, those who walk by Mercy and hold to Grace become the living “Church of God.”

-I get it!
-There may be many “churches” (gathering places) on the Rock (in the Body) but only “One Church” which is carried within those who follow the leading of the Spirit; and these are the ones who are “known by their Fruit.”
+I get it now!
+There may be many “churches” (gathering places) on the Rock (in the Body) but only “One Church” which is “being built” and then carried within those who follow the leading of the Spirit; and by the way, these are the ones who are “known by their Fruit.”

 In taking this further, one can belong to a “church” and still not be part of “The Church,”….that is… if there is no personal relationship with the Spirit, or if “Fruit” cannot be found flowing from those members.
 Conversely, one may not currently be warming the pews of a specific “church” in the neighborhood and yet, due to one’s direct relationship with the Spirit, it is still possible to be a part of “The Church,”…that is, if one is walking in Mercy and holding to Grace (The Spirit).

-The Foundation of True Spirituality: So, to recap, whether any of us enjoy the practice of traditions and rituals or not, the “Foundation” of our “Spirituality” must originate from a personal relationship with the Spirit of God; and there need not be a conflict between honoring certain “traditions” as a cultured people (such as celebrating Christmas), while still remaining seated in the Spirit, knowing that whatever we “do” can be an expression of Love arising from the intimacy of our relationship with God.
+The Foundation of True Spirituality: To recap, whether any of us enjoy the practice of traditions and rituals or not, the “Foundation” of our “Spirituality” must originate from a personal relationship with the Spirit of God.
+Yet, there need not be a conflict between honoring certain “traditions” as a cultured people (such as celebrating Christmas), while still remaining seated in the Spirit, knowing that whatever we “do” can be an expression of Love arising from the intimacy of our relationship with God.
 Being with other lovers of God can also provide relevant companionship and encouragement throughout the seasons of our lives.